baileydunning/wild-willows/README.md

 - **Health** = 5 baseline + the health value of placed objects + tended soil/open-water bonuses, on a gentle curve toward 100.
 The ground visibly greens (or warms, in the desert) as it rises.
 - **Ecological balance** climbs as animals actually return, so a thriving food web is what raises it.
 - Each animal has **return requirements**: minimum health, sometimes balance, specific habitat objects, sometimes water features, and sometimes other animals already back (predators wait for their prey).
-There are intentional **easy starter animals** in every biome, with the rest hardened to need a real mix of *planting and crafting*.
+Every biome has a quick **early ramp** — the first few animals need only one or two easy-to-craft objects at very low health (the meadow grasshopper returns at just 8% health with a single Grass Patch) — with the rest hardened to need a real mix of *planting and crafting*.
 - **Water-dwellers need terraformed water.** Shaping open-water tiles with the watering can forms ponds, **lakes** (a large connected body), and **rivers** (a long connected channel).
 Animals like the snapping turtle (lake), belted kingfisher (river), and bittern (open water) only return once you've shaped the right water.
 - **Plants must mature.** A freshly planted habitat is a sprout and does **not** count toward an animal's requirement until it has fully grown in — and the moment it matures the biome re-checks, so anything now eligible arrives on its own.
 - Animals return **one at a time** per change, so a biome fills with visitors gradually rather than all at once.